thinkshout/thinkshout/blog/_posts/2013-10-03-young-survival-coalition-site-launched-in-time-for-breast-cancer-awareness-month.md

 - Causes
 - Migration

-short: October is National Breast Cancer Awareness month, so the timing couldn’t be more right for ThinkShout to officially launch the Young Survival Coalition’s updated site. www.youngsurvival.org
+short: October is National Breast Cancer Awareness month
 author: david
 ---
 October is National Breast Cancer Awareness month, so the timing couldn’t be more right for ThinkShout to officially launch the Young Survival Coalition’s updated site. [www.youngsurvival.org](http://www.youngsurvival.org/)